Student Research and Independent Study at Cowling Arboretum and McKnight Prairie

 Markael D. Luterra '07.
 2005 Summer Research, Breeding Bird Census of the Carleton College Prairie Restorations.

 Grassland birds were sampled throughout the summer and abundance recorded at eleven sites.
 Five grassland species and six edge/savanna species were detected with some regularity throughout the breeding season.
 Of particular note was Henslow’s Sparrow (Ammodramus henslowii), listed as a threatened species in Minnesota.

 Amy O. Alstad '09.
 2008 Summer Research, Introducing a new arrival to the Arboretum: the seed predator Apion rostrum.

 The presence of A. rostrum, seed predator of Baptisia alba was first documented in the Carleton Arboretum in the summer of 2008.
 This study documents the distribution and abundance of A. rostrum in the restored prairies of the Arboretum and suggests several questions for future study.

-Owen McMurtrey '12.
-2010 Summer Research, Grassland Breeding Bird Survey in the Carleton College Cowing Arboretum.
+Owen McMurtrey '12 and Jared Beck '14.
+2010-2013 Summer Research, Grassland Breeding Bird Survey in the Carleton College Cowing Arboretum.

-The study documents bird species of interest that rely on open, grassland habitat for reproduction, excluding woodland edge species, wetland species, and species nesting in nest boxes and Eastern Bluebird in order to establish what birds are breeding in the prairie and explore how they respond to management techniques in the Arboretum.
-Ten grassland species were detected regularly throughout breeding season.
+The study is an ongoing project that documents bird species of interest that rely on open, grassland habitat for reproduction (excluding woodland edge species, wetland species, and species nesting in nest boxes and the Eastern Bluebird) in order to establish what birds are breeding in the prairie and explore how they respond to management techniques in the Arboretum.

 Marika Xydes '13.
 2010 Summer Research, Chamaecrista Flowering: Environmental and Genetic Effects.